Last updated on December 22, 2022

 Temple of the False God

 The basic strategy is to get Dragonlord Ojutai out and use its ability to draw your way into your other dragons.
-From there you use them and your other spells to tap your opponents’ boards and make swinging with your flyers that much easier.
+From there you use them and your other spells to tap your opponents’ boards and make swinging with your fliers that much easier.

-Dragonlord Ojutai is an interesting 5/4 flyer for five that has its own built-in protection.
+Dragonlord Ojutai is an interesting 5/4 flier for five that has its own built-in protection.
 The only thing you really need to fortify it more is to give it and your whole squad vigilance.
 Its repeatable draw scrying each combat makes attacking it a priority whenever possible.

 Ojutai’s 5-mana value puts it in a bit of a sweet spot that lets you get it out as early as turn 3 if you get the right opening hand.
 This can really help with some deck filtering to get what you need as you progress.